Compare Airfares for Flights to Japan

 What is the best time of year to visit Japan?

-If you book your air ticket in summer, you will find many festivals and great beaches to relax on.
+Booking flights to Japan in the summer, you'll find many festivals and great beaches to relax on especially in Okinawa.

 Booking your ticket in winter, will enable you to encounter thrilling snowboarding & skiing, scrumptious seafood and the relaxing hot springs.
 In both Spring and Fall, Japan will be at a very pleasant temperature and touring even by foot is enjoyable.
 For Osaka and Tokyo, the best times are from late March to mid-May (though, April can get crowded due to the cherry blossoms) or from early October to mid-to-late-November.